-A Park and Ride site on the A10 to intercept traffic from the north of Waterbeach, served by a new segregated Busway link to Cambridge;
+10. The new town will:

-Measures to Promote Cycling and Walking:
+- a.
+Provide a high degree of connectivity to existing corridors and networks; - b.
+Include areas accessible to the public as well as areas with more restricted access with the aim of enhancing biodiversity; - c.
+Provide and retain woods, hedges, and water features which would contribute to the character and amenity of the town and help preserve and enhance the setting of Denny Abbey, managed to enhance their ecological value; - d.
+Consider the multifunctional value of spaces, e.g. amenity, landscape, biodiversity, recreation and drainage; - e.
+Carry out a full programme of ecological survey and monitoring, to guide a Biodiversity management plan to provide appropriate mitigation and enhancement.

-- A network of attractive, direct, safe and convenient walking and cycling routes linking homes to public transport and the main areas of activity such as the town centre, schools and employment areas; - aa.
-Direct, segregated high quality pedestrian and cycle links to north Cambridge, surrounding villages and nearby existing facilities such as the Cambridge Research Park; - bb.
-A Smarter Choices package including residential, school and workplace travel planning.
+Creation of a comprehensive movement network:

-Highway Improvements:
+11. The new town will be founded on a comprehensive movement network for the whole town, that connects key locations including the town centre and relocated railway station to encourage the use of sustainable modes of travel, and includes:

-- cc.
-Primary road access to the A10; - dd.
-Additional capacity to meet the forecast road traffic generation of the new town, particularly on the A10 and at the junction with the A14; - Measures to mitigate the traffic impact of the new town on surrounding villages including Waterbeach, Landbeach, Horningseas, Fen Ditton and Milton; - ff.
-Review the access arrangements to Denny Abbey.
+- a.
+Significant improvements in Public Transport, including: - Provision of a relocated Waterbeach station with appropriate access arrangements by all modes to serve the village and the new town; - ii.
+Provision of a Park and Ride site on the A10 to intercept traffic from the north of Waterbeach, served by a new segregated Bus link to Cambridge; - b.
+Measures to Promote Cycling and Walking, from the start of the development including: - Provision of a network of attractive, direct, safe and convenient walking and cycling routes linking homes to public transport and the main areas of activity such as the town centre, schools and employment areas; - ii.
+Provision of direct, segregated high quality pedestrian and cycle links to north Cambridge, surrounding villages and nearby existing facilities such as the Cambridge Research Park: - iii.
+A Smarter Choices package including residential, school and workplace travel planning. - c.
+Highway Improvements, including: - i.
+Primary road access from the A10; - ii.
+Additional capacity to meet the forecast road traffic generation of the new town, particularly on the A10 and at the junction with the A14: - iii.
+Measures to mitigate the traffic impact of the new town on surrounding villages including Waterbeach, Landbeach, Horningsea, Fen Ditton and Milton; - iv.
+A review of the access arrangements to Denny Abbey and the Farmland Museum.

-Sustainability:
+Sustainable Design and construction:

-gg.
-Sustainable design and construction measures.
-The AAP will identify opportunities to exceed standards established by the Local Plan.
+12. The new town will incorporate and deliver opportunities to exceed sustainable design and construction standards established by the Local Plan.
 These measures could include combined heat and power provided from the adjacent Waterbeach Waste Management Park.